Skip to Content

 • Excessive stress in the home environment

-As with the causes, the remedies for excessive-destructive chewing in an adult GSD can be diverse.
+As with the causes, the remedies for destructive chewing in an adult GSD can be diverse.
 These will include:

 • Find ways of keeping your dog busy when you are not around.
 You can consider giving your dog a bone to chew on.
-If you do, go for natural or synthetic ones that will not break into pieces and risk choking your dog whilst he is alone.
-You may find this article helpful: Can German Shepherds Eat Bones?
-What People Get Wrong!
+If you do, go for natural or synthetic ones that will not break into pieces and risk choking your dog while he is alone.

-• Ensure your GSD has the recommended 2-hour exercise daily, which could be distributed into walks and/or runs in the morning and evening and play and games at other times.
+• Ensure your GSD has the recommended 2-hour exercise daily, which could be distributed into walks and runs in the morning and evening and play and games at other times.

 • Ensure that the home environment is conducive to your GSD’s well-being; it does not subject your pet to unnecessary anxiety and stress.

-• If you think that your dog’s chewing is more than just the usual bad behavior (you’ve probably tried all other remedies), consult your vet for a medical examination to eliminate the possibility that your dog is suffering from OCB, which could also be genetic.
+• Consult your vet for a medical examination if you think your dog’s chewing is more than bad behavior (you’ve probably tried all other remedies).
+Eliminate the possibility that your dog suffers from OCB, which could also be genetic.

-• Redirect your German Shepherd’s bad chewing habits by using a selection of chew toys.
-If you’re not sure what to get, head over to this article, 15 Best Chew Toys For German Shepherds, to see the ones I recommend and which my dog uses.
+• Redirect your German Shepherd’s bad chewing habits by using chew toys.
+If you’re unsure what to get, head to this article, 15 Best Chew Toys For German Shepherds, to see the ones I recommend and which my dog uses.

 Read more: How to Stop a German Shepherd From Chewing.